The gender shades audit

 In June 2020 Amazon, Microsoft and IBM denied the police any further access to their face recognition technology and IBM has also said that it will no longer work in this area because of concerns about racial profiling (targeting a person based on assumptions about their race instead of their individual actions) and violation of privacy and human rights.
 Campaigners are asking for a new law that protects people if this technology is used in future.
 But the ACLU and Robert Williams are asking for people to just stop using it – “I don’t want my daughters’ faces to be part of some government database.
 I don’t want cops showing up at their door because they were recorded at a protest the government didn’t like.”

 Technology is only as good as the data and the algorithms it is based on.
-However, that isn’t the whole story even if very accurate, it is only as good as the way it is used.
-If as a society our aim is to protect people from bad things happening, perhaps some technologies should not be used at all.
+However, that isn’t the whole story.
+Even if very accurate, it is only as good as the way it is used.
+If as a society we want to protect people from bad things happening, perhaps some technologies should not be used at all.

 Full Moon with a blue filter